inasafe/inasafe-doc/docs/source/training/beginner/osm/102-working-with-osm.rst

   turning the wheel.
 If you don’t have a scroll-wheel, use the :guilabel:`+` and :guilabel:`-` buttons on in the upper right corner of the map.
-- To search for a place, :guilabel:`Left Click` in the box labeled :guilabel:`Search` on the left side of the page.
-Type in the name of your town or village and press :guilabel:`Enter`.
+- To search for a place, left-click in the box labeled :guilabel:`Search` on the left side of the page.
+Type in the name of your town or village and press Enter.
 A window should appear to the left of the map with the results of your search.
 Click on the location that looks like the one you want.
 The map will automatically move to the location you chose.